jcsherin/datablok/README.md

 ## Projects (latest first)

-* Embed a full-text index within a Parquet file and use [Datafusion] to accelerate wildcard `LIKE` queries.
-See the [parquet-embed-tantivy] README for more details.
+* Embed a full-text index within a Parquet file and use [Datafusion] to accelerate wildcard
+  `LIKE` queries.
+See the [README for parquet-embed-tantivy] more details.

 * A fast, parallel, [Zipfian-like] Parquet file generator for nested data structures.
-See the [parquet-nested-parallel] README for more details.
+See the [README For parquet-nested-parallel] more details.

-[parquet-nested-parallel]: /crates/parquet-nested-parallel/README.md
+[README for parquet-nested-parallel]: /crates/parquet-nested-parallel/README.md

-[parquet-embed-tantivy]: /crates/parquet-embed-tantivy/README.md
+[README for parquet-embed-tantivy]: /crates/parquet-embed-tantivy/README.md

 [Zipfian-like]: https://en.wikipedia.org/wiki/Zipf%27s_law